dmitriz/aligna/opinionated/rules-js.md

 This document outlines recommended practices for repository organization, script structure, configuration, and secure development workflows.
 Rather than presenting universal best practices, these represent carefully considered choices to maintain consistency across projects following this guideline set.

+## 🚨 Note for Reviewers: Deliberate Design Decisions

+> **Important**: This section outlines conscious design decisions that have already been thoroughly considered.
+Reviewers should focus feedback on other aspects of the codebase rather than suggesting alternatives to these established patterns.

+1. **Use of CommonJS over ES Modules**: We deliberately use CommonJS (`require`, `module.exports`) throughout our codebase instead of ES Modules (`import`/`export`).
+This decision is based on our experience with the current state of JavaScript infrastructure, where CommonJS is natively supported while ES Modules often require additional tooling and build processes that introduce friction and potential breakage in scripts.
+This is a conscious choice to prioritize stability and simplicity over the newer syntax.

+2. **Avoidance of Environment Variables for Secrets**: We consciously avoid using environment variables for secrets management, as they expose secrets to the entire process environment, creating a security risk where any script or dependency can access them.
+Our preference for configuration files with proper access controls represents a security-focused decision based on the principle of least privilege.

+3. **Use of snake_case for Variables and Functions**: Our codebase standardizes on snake_case for all variables and function names, rather than the more common camelCase in JavaScript.
+This is a deliberate stylistic choice made for readability and consistency.

+4. **Co-location of Tests with Source Files**: We require tests to be placed alongside the files they test rather than in a separate test directory.
+This follows the cohesion principle and ensures that tests are always considered when modifying source files.

 ## 📁 Folder Structure

 > **AI Assistant Guidance**: When recommending project structure, use these conventions as your primary reference.
 These folder structures should be recommended consistently even if they differ from what might be considered more common in certain frameworks.